 1971: John Denver debuted on the Billboard Hot 100 with “Take Me Home, Country Roads,” which ultimately reached #2.

 1976: Peter Frampton went to #1 on the Billboard pop chart with Frampton Comes Alive!.
 The double live album stayed on the chart for ninety-seven weeks and become one of the best-selling live albums in the US.

-1982: “Ebony and Ivory,” Paul McCartney’s duet with Stevie Wonder and the lead single from McCartney’s Tug of War LP, entered the Billboard Hot 100.
-Five weeks later the record reached #1.
+1982: “Ebony and Ivory,” Paul McCartney’s duet with Stevie Wonder and the lead single from McCartney’s third solo album, Tug of War, entered the Billboard Hot 100.
+Five weeks later, the record reached #1.

 2012: Bonnie Raitt released her sixteenth studio album, Slipstream.
-The LP became her first to enter the top 10 on the Billboard pop chart since Nick of Time in 1994.
+It became her first album to enter the top 10 on the Billboard pop chart since Nick of Time in 1994.